jackVanish/flyknifeComics/deckers.md

 {% include content/heading.html type="h3" title="KOBRA DRAGOONS" %}

-_Heroes from the last great war, soldiers of _
+_Heroes from the last great war, soldiers of freedom and justice, walking among us in secret._